 Beneath the endless battle scenes is desire for revenge, power and acceptance.
 A reluctant hero refuses to compromise his principles resulting in additional deaths and associated guilt.
 He is asked to: save others, save his family, save the world, save himself.
 Unnamed and unnumbered characters die to enable key people to somehow survive and fulfil quests.
 The battles fought are video game pastiche.
 There is angst and soul searching about the hand that has been dealt but little concern is voiced for the many unknowns killed.

 Brighton’s attempts to control the narrative through social media PR was an interesting thread that felt contemporary.
 Too much of this story, though, was first person shooter with a change of background scenery and evolving objective.

 Some interesting ideas are explored but few felt original.
 Supernatural powers are harnessed as weapons.
 Venal politicians do dangerous deals for personal benefit.
 Characters discover that those who raised them are not their birth parents.
 Ordinary people are encouraged to fear those who are different.
 Love interests offer a chance for redemption.
 Loss increases power but shadows principles.

 The denouement was fitting given how the story is developed.
 This is the start of what I believe is to be a series and there is plenty left for the author to work with.
-However, unless he comes up with something more than battles between troubled or egregious beings, I’m not sure if I would want to read further.
+However, unless he comes up with something more than battles between troubled or egregious beings, I’m not sure I would want to read further.
 The young people the book is aimed at, who have perhaps not yet read as much fantasy fiction and enjoy descriptions of fights and mayhem, may find it more compelling.

 My copy of this book was provided by my daughter who was gifted a proof at a convention.